Skip to content

 2. Terminology

-In this document we use the term upstream repository for the original repository on gitlab.psi.ch.
-The upstream repository for OPAL is https://gitlab.psi.ch/OPAL/srv for the manual it is https://gitlab.psi.ch/OPAL/Documentation/Manual
+In this document we use the term upstream repository for the original repository ongitlab.psi.ch

 A protected branch is a branch you are not allowed to push to.
 The master branch and all branches for the different versions are protected.
 Changes to protected branches must be done via merge requests!